 Things to Remember

-- Make sure to create a named range before attempting to loop through a named range.
+- Make sure to create a named range before attempting to loop through one!
 Otherwise, the VBA code will not work.

 Download Practice Workbook